How To Sell Coins: The 5 Best Tips

 5 Top Tips for Selling Coins

 Whether you decide to sell your coins in-person or online, there are several helpful hints to make your transaction go more smoothly while also getting the most money for your coins.
-These include the following five tips for selling coins:
+These include the following five tips for the best way to sell coins:

 You may have to closely your inspect your coins to identify them, such as finding the mint mark.